 Late Autumn is generally the time that most people begin lifting their maincrop potatoes.
 Depending on the weather, maincrops are generally ready between 18 to 22 weeks after planting and are the best type of potato crops for winter storage.

 As a rule of thumb, potatoes can be harvested once flowering has finished.
 However, if you want decent size spuds, consider leaving them in the ground until the foliage has turned brown and the stems withered.
 Once the foliage dies off the potatoes won’t grow any bigger, so this is a good time to harvest.

 Don’t Forget Some Varieties Don’t Flower!

 Don’t forget to read the growing instructions that came with your spuds.
 Some varieties don’t flower which means a certain amount of guesswork is involved if you want to dig up potatoes before the plants have finished.

 I like to check on potato progress by digging up a single plant to see what’s hiding under the soil.
 This will give you an idea of whether your potatoes are ready.

-When digging potatoes, always use a fork.
+When harvesting potatoes, always use a fork.
 This reduces the number of potatoes you damage and stops you slicing straight through a handsome prizewinner.
 I used to do this loads, but now I gently loosen the soil with a fork, before scraping away with a trowel.

 If you can find a nice, sunny day to harvest then all the better, as potatoes benefit from a few hours of drying out before storage.
 Lay them on the ground in a nice warm position, and then roughly clean the mud and soil off the skin.
 Store in paper or hessian sacks in a frost-free and dark place if possible.
 Under the worktop in my shed normally does the trick for me.